 Ontario Traffic Manual, Book 7 – Temporary Conditions, January, 2014.

-Region of York’s “Health and Safety Contractor Program and Safety Guidelines”
+Region of York’s “Health and Safety Guide for Construction Contractors”

 Measurement and Payment

-All costs associated with the Work in this section, other than the cost for the paid duty police, shall be included in the lump sum price for Item No. [ ] in the Bid Form.
+All costs associated with the Work in this section, other than the cost for the paid duty police, shall be included in the lump sum price for Item No. A1.09 in the Bid Form.